s0me1newithhand7s/myNixConf/README.md

 # myNixConf
-My ultimate nixos configuration (still it testing)!!
+My ultimate nixos configuration (my main config xd)!!

 # How to clone
 (must be executed as `root`)